top of page

 About the Artist

 Jessica Myers is a versatile oboe and English horn player.
-She has thrived on a diverse range of fulfilling chamber music, freelance, and educational experiences.
+She has thrived on a diverse career of fulfilling chamber music, freelance, and educational experiences.
 Highlights include playing at Carnegie Hall, Alice Tully, Hilbert Circle Theatre, Kauffman Center for the Arts, Romero Britto Art Gallery, and the Palladium.
-Jessica has performed with the Muncie Symphony Orchestra, Ameropa Chamber Music Festival in Prague, participated in the IMANI Winds Chamber Music festival, and recorded for live broadcast with the Palm Beach Symphony.
-Furthermore, she has had the pleasure of playing in many pit orchestras such as the Butler Ballet, Mannes Opera, Vocal Productions NYC, the Florida Grand Opera, and the Maltz Theatre Pit Orchestra.
+Jessica has been the a founder member of a chamber group, KHAOS participated in the IMANI Winds Chamber Music festival.
+Dr. Myers has become a trained Wolf Trap teaching artist with Arts for Learning and is a respected area oboe and double reed educator.

 During her time in New York City, she was an active member of the International House Community and served her fellow residents as an Artist-In-Residence and as a Resident Fellow.
 In this post Dr. Myer’s strengthened skills of empathy and the social and academic integration of an internationally diverse group of students.

 Dr. Myers devoted a great amount of time into her passion of education both to oboists and double reed players alike.
 She has had the pleasure of teaching young oboists at the Butler Summer Oboe Camp, Butler Community Arts School, and Meridian Music in Indianapolis, Indiana.
-She took bassoon lessons with Dr. Keith Sweger at Ball State University and has worked as a double reed educator at the South Madison School Corporation and Music for the Sake of Music.
+Previously she has worked as a double reed educator at the South Madison School Corporation and Music for the Sake of Music.

 Contact